bashup/.devkit/README.md

 import: cram
 ```

 You can do the same in your own `.dkrc`, and the same goes for any future .devkit modules.
 You can then override a module's defaults by defining new functions.
-For example, if you wanted to change the files to be processed by cram, you can redefine the `cramfiles` function, and to change the pager, redefine the `crampager` function.
+For example, if you wanted to change the files to be processed by cram, you can redefine the `cram.files` function, and to change the pager, redefine the `cram.pager` function.

 ### Project Status